New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the runner_auth_setup tool do? +

-High-level runner bootstrap for a local or remote Yaver machine: install the runner if missing, save auth into the Yaver vault, headless-login Codex with an API key when requested, and register Yaver as an MCP server inside the runner when supported.
-It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
-Consider rate limits to prevent runaway writes.
+High-level runner bootstrap for a local or remote Yaver machine: install the runner if missing, report whether subscription OAuth is still pending, and register Yaver as an MCP server inside the runner when supported.
+For Claude Code/Codex, finish auth with runner_auth_browser_start or runner_auth_credentials_import.
+Provider credentials here are for OpenCode/GLM only.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 What parameters does runner_auth_setup accept? +

-runner_auth_setup accepts 12 parameters: notes, runner, device_id, setup_mcp, codex_login, glm_api_key, zai_api_key, openai_api_key, anthropic_api_key, allow_install_only, install_if_missing, anthropic_auth_token.
+runner_auth_setup accepts 11 parameters: notes, runner, device_id, setup_mcp, codex_login, glm_api_key, zai_api_key, openai_api_key, anthropic_api_key, allow_install_only, install_if_missing.
 Required: runner.
 The full parameter table on this page comes from the server's own tool schema.

 How do I enforce a policy on runner_auth_setup? +